What is PROM?

 - Waiting for labor to start for up to four days, followed by induction with prostaglandin gel if needed

-Women in the waiting (also called “expectant management”) groups were induced if they developed complications (such as signs of infection in the mother), if the mother requested an induction (which ended up being the most common reason for induction in the expectant management groups), or if labor did not start after four days.
+People in the waiting (also called “expectant management”) groups were induced if they developed complications (such as signs of infection), if the mother requested an induction (which ended up being the most common reason for induction in the expectant management groups), or if labor did not start after four days.

-Decisions about antibiotics were made by each woman’s healthcare provider.
+Decisions about antibiotics were made by each person’s own healthcare provider.

-When the researchers separated out women who had given birth versus those who were giving birth for the first time, they still found no differences between groups.
+When the researchers separated out those people who had given birth before, versus those who were giving birth for the first time, they still found no differences between groups.

-Among women who were giving birth for the first times, the Cesarean rates were:
+Among people giving birth for the first time, Cesarean rates were:

 - 14.1% in the induction with oxytocin group